OpenCompare/pcm-stats/README.md

 This task is done by `org.opencompare.stats.processes.Metrics` class.

 This process uses several other classes such as :

-  - `org.opencompare.stats.utils.RevisionsComparator` return the comparison between all matrices through revisions
+  - `org.opencompare.stats.utils.RevisionsComparator` returns the comparison between all matrices through revisions
-  - `org.opencompare.io.wikipedia.io.WikiTextLoader` return a `org.opencompare.api.java.PCMContainer` list containing revision matrices to be compared
+  - `org.opencompare.io.wikipedia.io.WikiTextLoader` returns a `org.opencompare.api.java.PCMContainer` list containing revision matrices to be compared

 #### Performance issues

-Like the grabbing process, a line previously created will not be reprocessed to save database access by using a simple SELECT instead of an INSERT).
+Like the wikitext grabbing process, a line previously created will not be reprocessed to save database access by using a simple SELECT instead of an INSERT.

 ### Compute metrics to obtain graphical interpretation

 Use of R to process the graphical representation of metrics.
-The script is located in `r-metrics`.
+Scripts are located in `r-metrics`.

 ![Example of metrics graph output](metrics.png)